STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Experiments and Results

 \subsection{Dataset}

-We train STC-ViT on ERA5 dataset \cite{hersbach2018era5, hersbach2020era5} provided by the European Center for Medium-Range Weather Forecasting (ECMWF).
+We train STC-ViT on ERA5 dataset \citep{hersbach2018era5, hersbach2020era5} provided by the European Center for Medium-Range Weather Forecasting (ECMWF).
 We compare STC-ViT against several weather forecasting models by training it at two different resolutions of \(5.625^\circ\) (32 x 64 grid points) provided by WeatherBench \citep{rasp2020weatherbench} and \(1.5^\circ\) (121 x 240 grid points) provided by WeatherBench2 \citep{rasp2024weatherbench}.
+All training details and hyperparameters are given in Section \ref{app:train}.